MaxDevNix/hugo-web/content/_index.md

 Hello, I am Max.
 I love Linux, and I made this site as a guide for people who use or want to use Linux and have problems with some applications/utilities not working.
-This website was made with [HUGO](https://gohugo.io), and currently does not have ads nor sponsored content.
+This website was made with [HUGO SSG](https://gohugo.io), and currently does not have ads nor sponsored content.

 <!-- ## Website Monetization: -->